06 Dec Executive Spotlight: a Passion for Purpose

 Improvements: CTAs are important!

 One of the important steps for executives on social media is to make use of the platform and all of its features.
 On Twitter, Polman should add a link to his bio section.
 Many executives link to their brand’s website, or even an initiative or charitable foundation they are involved in.
-In Polman’s case, a link to IMAGINE’s home page would be beneficial in establishing a stronger “link” to his company.
+In Polman’s case, a link to B2B brand’s home page would be beneficial in establishing a stronger “link” to his company.

 When sharing articles, one way to increase engagement is to end a post with a CTA or “call to action.”
 A simple and straightforward CTA calls on the user to read the article, while a more personalized CTA could be asking a question to get users commenting on the tweet.